ssheedy11/Stat-172-Bigfoot-Project/README.md

 1. Is it possible to predict the credibility of sightings?
 2. Can we find which situations may give our experts the best shot at finding Bigfoot?

 We determined that we were successful if we were able to build a predictive model whose sensitivity was at or above an 80% threshold.
-That is, we are able to accurately predict a credible sighting 80% of the time, given the sighting is credible.
+That is, given 100 credible sightings, we are able to predict at least 80 of them as credible reports.

 ## Requirements
 To install the required R packages, run the following code in R: